dannystewart/oblivion-quick-cast/README.md

 This is a mod of a mod for Oblivion Remastered by [Nistaux](https://www.nexusmods.com/oblivionremastered/users/21571864) on [Nexus Mods](https://www.nexusmods.com/oblivionremastered/mods/1531).

-I was experiencing an issue that others don't seem to be having based on the mod posts where a race condition when pressing a number key caused the previous spell to on the first press instead of the intended one, as it hadn't finished switching quickly enough.
-This attempts to address that.
+I've been experiencing an issue where a race condition when pressing a hotkey causes the previous spell to on the first press instead of the intended one, as it hasn't finished switching quickly enough.
+This is an ongoing attempt to address that, but it's still a work in progress.
+I've been unable to find a good way to implement an actual time delay, as `ExecuteWithDelay` and async loops both seem to cause crashes, so I've had to try and come up with "clever" alternatives.

-Note that it may still not be perfect.
-I've had at least one miss during testing, but it was during hectic combat.
-It may be due to an animation or effect not completing fully before trying to cast the next spell.
-It still seems a bit more reliable to me than the original, but your mileage may vary.

 To install, you need [UE4SS](https://www.nexusmods.com/oblivionremastered/mods/32), and the mod should go here: `OblivionRemastered\Binaries\Win64\ue4ss\Mods\QuickCast\Scripts\main.lua`